grzlz/scythe/README.md

 ## Vision

-Scythe demonstrates that **merit-based economies** can function at scale while maintaining democratic governance.
-By tying currency to actual productive work and skill progression, we create sustainable economic incentives aligned with real value creation.
+Scythe demonstrates that **work-based economies** can function at scale while maintaining democratic governance.
+By tying currency directly to completed development work and verified skill progression, we create sustainable economic incentives aligned with actual value creation rather than speculation.

-The platform serves as both an educational tool and a working economic model - students learn software development while participating in a functioning work-based economy with real consequences and rewards.
+The platform serves as both an educational tool and a functioning economic model - students learn software development while participating in a real work-based economy where their skills and productivity have tangible economic consequences and rewards.

+This model could scale beyond individual institutions, creating a network where verified work and skills translate into real economic value across multiple educational and development communities.